zeta-chain/docs/docs/developers/omnichain/tutorials/hello.md

 - `to`: the address of the TSS
 - `value`: the amount of tokens to transfer

-Finally, the task uses the `trackCCTX` function from `@zetachain/toolkit/helpers` to track the token transfer transaction.
-The function waits for the transaction to appear on ZetaChain and tracks the status of the transaction.
-Transaction tracking is optional, but helpful to know when the transaction has been processed by ZetaChain.

 ## Create an Account

 To deploy and interact with the contract you will need a wallet with tokens.